-The GS Trophy is a very large scale project.
-A marshal’s job is not an easy task.
-It requires an immense amount of attention to detail as well as focus.
-On top of this, you need to keep your participants engaged.
+The job of a marshal is not an easy task.
+It requires immense amount of attention to detail as well as focus.
+On top of this you need to keep your participants engaged.

 Most of the time when I was riding with the participants, I was focusing on 3 things.
 First, the road, because the roads in New Zealand are winding and the corners are blind.
 To make it interesting, there is a majority gravel on the routes that we had chosen.
-The second focus area of vision is your Navigator 6 GPS.
-You need to make sure that you are on the right track.
-Lastly, because of so much of dust trail 8 participants (2 country teams), you constantly need to look into the rearview mirror.
+The second focus area of vision is your Navigator 6 GPS, to make sure that you are on the right track.
+And lastly, because of so much of dust trail and carrying 8 participants (2 country teams), you constantly need to look into the rearview mirror to find the participants.

 Each day, in the morning at 7 AM the first team starts the day and after every five minutes, the next marshal follows.
 I was starting at position number five or position number seven.
 This means the two teams need to be ready and briefed half an hour in advance.